areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * Your process will establish due diligence
 * Make sure you don't mix up "this will inconvenience the user" and "this disenfranchises the user"

+## Project Manager Knowledge Requirements

+* Don't need to know everything
+    * lots of campus resources
+* Learn legal requirements
+* Learn high level WCAG 2.0 success criteria (a, aa, aaa)
+    * aa generally a safe, achievable choice
+    * aaa good goal, but may be impossible to achieve on all pages
+    * User content can fail a formerly accessible site
+* Learn to recognize 11 requirements, which should trigger accessibility check
+    * (Images, keyboard operability, forms, document structure, magnification, reading order, links & navigation, multimedia, tables, color & styles, aria)
+* Learn to apply POUR principles (Perceivable, Operable, Understandable, and Robust)
+* Understand accessibility/usability spectrum
+    * Disabilities can range from mild to severe
+    * Disabilities can be temporary
+    * Users with disabilities are not monolithic
+    * Users with disabilities are regular people

 ## Diving in: Requirements Gathering

 ## Summary